Yajetts/PESUIO/assignment-1/PDF/README.md

 For the PDF Based RAG system, a 114 page PDF text document is used as the knowledge base.

 ## Implementation Details
-For this project we will 2.
-Implement RAG using:
+For this project we will implement RAG using:

     - LlamaIndex (orchestration)
     - Groq (LLM provider)
     - Qdrant (vector store)